 Working remotely can make this process more challenging for both employer and employee.
 We recognise this and your manager will ensure that expectations on both sides are managed in a supportive and open way, and will be open to the fact that allowances around certain elements of the role may be required.

 In addition to the regular check-ins with your manager, and after your probationary period has concluded there will be opportunity to reflect on performance over the year through the annual performance appraisal.
 Your manager will provide more information about this as part of your induction.

-We are committed to offering continued coaching, personal support and guidance – particularly during these uncertain times of change - and we will always do our best to provide a supportive environment to enable you to thrive in your role.
+We are committed to offering continued coaching, personal support and guidance and we will always do our best to provide a supportive environment to enable you to thrive in your role.

 Feedback on your recruitment journey

 We would welcome feedback on our induction programme overall to enable us to influence our process for future new starters.

 Flexible and agile working is the term used to describe how employees can work flexibly from any location for example, from a police building, within community and partners sites or by varying degrees of home working and regular hot-desking.

 All of the roles within the organisation are totally flexible, and there is no need to come regularly into the main office.
 There is also significant scope to vary working hours and working patterns to provide a greater breadth of service delivery time and opportunities for better work life balance.
 It is entirely possible, with careful planning and a degree of best practice evaluation, for staff to carry out their duties from a variety of different locations.